rishitsahu/translate-server/README.md

 <img src="./query1.JPG" style="width: 30%; height:100%;" />

+-I verified my code for different test cases and checked that it shouldn't contain similar data in the database.
+If there is already available data for the given input it should return the output from there only and shouldnot hit the API for that.
+I checked the database for the same with different and similar queries, and also checked for the different sections of the code so that only that part of the code works which is required for the particular query.

 ## Further Improvements
 1. Instead of taking language code from the user we can have just the name of the source and the target language.A separate table can be created in the database in which we can store the languages with their language codes and then get the language code from the database to pass it to the API.

-2. Instead of storing strings in the database we can do the operation on the words of the string, and we can store the individual words.This would account for a decreased API cost but a complex database.
+2. Instead of storing strings in the database we can do the operation on the words of the string, and we can store the individual words.Now for each input string, we would break down the string into words and store that into database.
+At one ppoint of time, our database would be containing enough words to make meaningful sentences.
+This would account for a decreased API cost but a complex database.

 ## NPM packages used